pieces-app/pieces-os-client-sdk-for-typescript/README.md

 4. Multi LLMs support: Use any Pieces supported LLMs to power apps.

 ## Getting Started

+First, we will create a Typescript script to test the connection to the Pieces OS server.
+This involves creating a main.ts file to store your configuration info to test the connection.

 > It's important to note that the localhost port for Pieces OS is different based on the operating system.
 >
 > For Linux, you should use `localhost:5323`.